dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 Writing these articles takes time, but it is time well spent as it gives you a deeper understanding of the topics and your learning process.

 One more thing you will notice when you reflect and groom your lists of stuff to learn:
-Libraries, frameworks, and trends come and go.
+Libraries, frameworks and trends come and go.
 We have the opportunity to work in an exciting industry that moves and changes quickly.
 We cannot and should not try to stay up to date with all of what it has to offer.
 Learn what you really need to learn and are able to apply.